IamPreethi-S/End-to-end-LLM-project-Chatbot-for-Research-Analysis/README.md

 ## Overview

-This project uses LangChain for text processing and OpenAI for vector conversion to create a robust equity research analysis tool.
+This project uses LangChain for text processing and OpenAI for vector conversion to create a robust research analysis tool.
 The system processes documents, converts them into vectors, and uses a retrieval-augmented generation (RAG) pipeline for precise and relevant answers to user queries.

 ## Features